-The Wills of Elizabeth Hockly and Dods Pringle
+The Wills of Elizabeth Hockly and Dods Pringle, 1857 and 1876

 1. A Will is an interesting kind of document of life; we all know about Wills, but rarely see them, and even more rarely do most of us think about what kind of a ‘thing’ they are, what their defining features might be.
 Read on for some general thoughts, followed by exploring these ideas in relation to the details of the Wills of two people, Elizabeth Hockly and Dods Pringle.

-2. A Will is addressed to other people but in an open-ended or removed way, being ‘to whom it may concern’ as a legally-binding statement of future actions which are secured now by its legal standing, or else with the paradox of a distanced address to specific people, as in ‘I give and bequeath to my daughters’.
-In both orientations, a Will has a highly performative character, albeit a performance that is necessarily expedited by others.
-It is usually written or drafted by a third party on behalf of its author and typically has formalised aspects, indeed is sometimes expressed in entirely formalised phrasing.
-Also while its signatories are centrally the author-not-writer, they also have (by force of law) to include at least two and sometimes more witnesses to this person’s authorship.
+2. A Will is addressed to other people but in an open-ended or removed way, being ‘to whom it may concern’ as a legally-binding statement of future actions which are secured by its legal standing, or else with the paradox of a distanced address to specific people, as in ‘I give and bequeath to my daughters’.
+In both orientations, a Will has a highly performative character, albeit an activity that is necessarily expedited by others.
+It is usually written or drafted by a third party on behalf of its author and typically it has formalised aspects, indeed is sometimes expressed in entirely formalised phrasing.
+Also, while its signatories are centrally the author-not-writer, they also have (by force of law) to include at least two and sometimes more witnesses to this person’s authorship.

 3. It would be fair to think, then, that a Will can be justifiably seen as ‘a sort of letter, but’, although the ‘buts’ usually outweigh the ‘sort of’.
 The strongest buts are two-fold.

 5. Secondly, a Will is non-dialogical and no response is called for or possible, for it is a statement or testament read in the context of the final and absolute absence of its author.
 However, it is useful helpful here to consider open letters.
 These have all the features of letterness except dialogism, for they are statements of a view or position and with any response sought being of a non-epistolary kind.
 They are like Wills for beneficiaries in this regard, in fact.
-Think here also about picture postcards, which presume a way-way communication and typically do not give a specific address they are ‘from’, but nonetheless have other aspects of letterness.
+It is also helpful to think here about picture postcards, which presume a way-way communication and typically do not give a specific address that they are ‘from’, but nonetheless have other aspects of letterness.
 So non-response is not in and of itself indicative of the complete absence of letterness either.

 6. These are of course comments made in abstract, in absentia of the thing itself and the many specific variations raised by actual Wills.
-How do these general points shape up, when brought as it were face to face with ‘the last will and testament’ of people where their Wills are just one trace among many other traces of their lives and deaths in the collections worked on for Whites Writing Whiteness research?
+How do these general points shape up, when brought as it were face to face with ‘the last will and testament’ of people, where their Wills are just one trace among many other traces of their lives and deaths in archive collections?
 To explore this, these and some additional points about the Will/letter relationship will be discussed in relation to two actual Wills, to see how the above comments shape up in practice.
 They are the draft Will of Mrs Elizabeth Hockly, made in November 1857, and the certified (by a notary) duplicate of the Will of (William) Dods Pringle, her son-in-law, made in March 1876.
-Jpegs of the first page of each and also detailed transcriptions of the Wills are provided.
+Photographs of the first page of each and also detailed transcriptions of the Wills are provided.

 7. The Will of Elizabeth Hockly (nee Moore), the first page of which is shown here (UnPr, 17K.7617), is in fact a draft.
 It is not in her writing but that of Dods Pringle, who often acted for family and close friends in a quasi-legal capacity (he was also of a litigious disposition).
 There is no signature and nor are witnesses named, and there are some significant amendments, in particular the excision of one of the Executors, Edward Hughes (also one of her son-in-laws), and so it is likely to be an early draft (and in fact another document in the collection mentions an ‘actual Will’ of 2 March 1858).